 There are risks associated with investing in the Scheme as the value of your investment in the Scheme is linked to market performance.
-The returns on your investment will fluctuate from time to time according to market conditions (these fluctuations are sometimes called 'volatility') and in some years those returns may be negative.
+The returns on your investment will fluctuate from time to time according to market conditions (these fluctuations are sometimes called 'volatility') and in some years those returns may be less than you expect or may be negative for a period of time.
+This may also be the case if you withdraw your investment, or switch between funds, during periods of higher volatility.